Jherrera1234/AniTracker/README.md

 #### MVP
--Create components for each page of website/app
+- Create components for each page of website/app
 - Make an edit possible for existing anime as well as push new anime to api
 - Be able to move from one page to another
 - Transfer data from one page to another and display it on page